 “Few guitarists can honestly aspire to the genius of [Jimi] Hendrix; few vocalists approach the power of [Janis] Joplin or the soul of [Van] Morrison.
 But many men and women brandishing guitars have strutted in the footsteps of Velvet Underground leader Lou Reed, who parlayed his modest vocal ability into a compelling voice through his songwriting, defiant stance and force of will.”

 Ultimately, the book answers bigger questions.
 What kind of man was the man who received electroshock therapy as a teenager, wrote about heroin and alternative sexualities from personal experience, and later in life found peace from marriage and tai chi?
 As Higgins notes, “I have no unifying theory of Lou Reed to sell you.
 On the contrary, I see him as a polymorphous musical creature.”
 Sweet, Wild and Vicious illuminates seemingly countless details about Reed’s recorded work and career, in prose that can soar.
 About the album Ecstasy, Higgins writes: “At 58, Reed was no longer supple enough to sing the sinuous melody he created for the title track.
 But it still works.
-His aging voice represents a falling body that has not stopped yearning with desire for the beloved, for the object of his obsession, for the shattering high of transcendence.”
+His aging voice represents a failing body that has not stopped yearning with desire for the beloved, for the object of his obsession, for the shattering high of transcendence.”

 It's a tall order to write about an artist like Lou Reed, and Jim Higgins does it brilliantly.
 He makes you want to stop what you’re doing and listen to the music, especially the songs you haven’t heard.
 I can think of no higher compliment.